Click Vinyl vs Glue-Down Vinyl: Pros, Cons & Best Uses

 3. Subfloor prep is critical

-• Any bumps or uneven areas can show through.
+• Any bumps or uneven areas can show through and can cause the floor to crack and or break.

 Click Vinyl vs Glue-Down Vinyl: Quick Comparison